Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Smooth NS nanowires

-The similar wavefunction phenomenology produces a similar behaviour also for $\Omega_s$ and $E_0$ as a function of $B$.
+The similar wave-function phenomenology produces a similar behaviour also for $\Omega_s$ and $E_0$ as a function of $B$.
 Three regimes are visible, with crossovers at Zeeman $B\approx\delta\epsilon$ and $B\approx B^S_c=\sqrt{\Delta_S^2+\phi_S^2}$, see Fig. \ref{fig:NS}(a,b).
 In the regime $\delta\epsilon<B<B_c^S$ with smooth Majoranas, we see that $\eta$ underestimates the overlap $\Omega_s$.
 The general $(\eta,\Omega_s)$ correlation analysis is shown in Fig. \ref{fig:NS}(c,d).
 The overall correlation, with identical sampling and zero-mode preselection scheme as in the S'S, is now $r=0.93$.
 This reduced value respect to the uniform case is once more due to the effect of the smooth MZMs.
-Due to their faster decay, their overlap with the {left Majorana components delocalised within the N segment} is greater than what $\eta$ would estimate. {This enhances the 'bulge' at $(\eta,\Omega_s)\approx (0.2,0.4)$ in the probability distribution as compared to the S'S case}.
+Due to their faster decay, their overlap with the delocalised $N$ Majorana components is greater than what $\eta$ would estimate.
+This produces the 'bulge' at $(\eta,\Omega_s)\approx (0.2,0.4)$ in the probability distribution, which is now more pronounced as compared to the S'S case.
 The states in this region of underestimated overlap, however, come from highly inhomogeneous samples, as can be seen from the small subpanel decomposition.
 If the nanowire Fermi energy inhomogeneity $\Delta\mu$ is known to be low enough ($\Delta\mu<1\mathrm{meV}\approx 3\Delta_S$, red subpanel), the correlation remains strong at $r=0.96$.